How to testify at public hearings

 Remember that if no one comes to testify on the issue, legislators can use that as an excuse to kill the legislation (claiming no interest in it) or to pass bad legislation (claiming there was no opposition): "No one testified against/for the bill."

 Every day during the legislative session, the legislature publishes a Legislative Bulletin.
 (The Bulletin is published once a week off-session.)
 This Bulletin contains the notices of hearings.
-The only place to get these publications is at the Legislative Office Building (LOB) in Hartford.
-Since very few people can actually go to the Capitol to get a copy of the Bulletin, one needs to get this information in other ways.
-Here are four possibilities:
+To get this information:

 Check out the Legislative Bulletin to find out about hearings on issues that impact children and youth.